VertexANVIL/KuiserOS/README.md

 ### Building Images

-[nixos-generators](https://github.com/nix-community/nixos-generators) is used to build Arnix ISOs.
+[nixos-generators](https://github.com/nix-community/nixos-generators) is used to build KuiserOS ISOs.
 To generate an image, enter the shell with `nix develop`, and then use it like this:

 ```
 nixos-generate -f iso --flake .#@default